 Pierre Arsène, Founder & CEO, Mursla commented: “The additional funding is a mark of confidence in our strategy from both the UK government and our existing investors in this currently challenging environment.
 It has allowed us to make up for lost time during lockdown and expedited our move to fully equipped lab space at Cambridge Science Park, which has been an extremely positive step forward.

-As Mursla approaches significant milestones in the development of its platform, the company aims to raise its Series-A by the end of this year.
+As Mursla approaches significant milestones in the development of its platform, the company aims to raise its next round by 2021.

 Sarah Brereton, Director, Limewash